The Law of Christ

 • Christians should still be interested in keeping God’s commandments (moral law), and doing those things that are pleasing in God’s sight.

-The apostle would have us understand that real communion with God in prayer is closely related to doing what is pleasing in God’s sight; namely, keeping his commandments (1 John 3.21).
+The apostle John would have us understand that real communion with God in prayer is closely related to doing what is pleasing in God’s sight; namely, keeping his commandments (1 John 3:21).

 John is correct about this, of course.
 Surely, living according to God’s moral standards is something we really ought to do.
 God’s command to believe the gospel does not revoke or supersede that.

-3. The law of God should focus us on this one commandment of God: believe in the Lord Jesus Christ.
-Or as the apostle Paul says, the law is the schoolmaster to bring us to Christ.
+2. The law of God should focus us upon this one commandment of God: believe in the Lord Jesus Christ.
+For as the apostle Paul says, the law is the schoolmaster to bring us to Christ.
 See The Law was Our Schoolmaster. ↩︎